 Start off by figuring out who the stakeholders are that you want to involve in the planning process.
-Think broadly and don’t forget that many of those stakeholders might be outside your organization (shareholders, friends and family, etc).
-Make a list of the different stakeholders both internally and externally so that you can keep track of whether or not you’ve effectively involved them.
+Think broadly and don't forget that many of those stakeholders might be outside your organization (shareholders, friends and family, etc).
+Make a list of the stakeholders different internally and externally to keep track of whether you've effectively involved them.

 1.2 Meet with them

 Arrange a series of workshops with each stakeholder group.
-In the workshop, outline your overall vision and explain to them why you value their input and how specifically you would like them to contribute to the planning process.
-You might want to prepare a series of questions for these meetings to tease out the key points you’d like their contribution on.
+In the workshop, outline your overall vision and explain to them why you value their input.
+You should also detail how specifically you would like them to contribute to the planning process.
+Prepare a series of questions for these meetings to tease out the key points you'd like their contribution on.
 Things like:

 - What do you think our strengths and weaknesses as an organization are?

-– What opportunities and threats do you see for us?
+- Can you identify any opportunities and threats you see for us?